 "It sends a huge message, like, if they went out of their way to cancel that request," Ripps said in a phone call.
 A representative for Yuga Labs did not respond to multiple requests for comment.

 Ripps has mostly been selling his fake apes for .1 ETH, worth about $200 currently.
-A Twitter user of the name @VardCrypto was given a RR/BAYC token after telling Ripps he enjoyed the prank, though couldn’t afford the price.
+A Twitter user of the name @VardCrypto was gifted a RR/BAYC token after telling Ripps he enjoyed the prank and asking for a discount.

 This is not the first time Ripps has made an artistic statement about NFTs or criticized successful “profile pic” projects.
 Also called PFPs, these projects refer to an NFT sector of mostly cartoonish animal figures like Lazy Lions, Pudgy Penguins and MiLadies that buyers use as online avatars.